 Champaign Nursing Home Sexual Abuse Lawyer

 While most nursing homes are safe havens where your elderly loved ones can live out their twilight years in peace and comfort, the negligence of the nursing home staff can sometimes allow serious problems of abuse to occur.
+Sexual abuse of nursing home residents can happen when we least expect it.
 Older residents who are too weak to resist and may be unable to speak in their own defense are especially vulnerable to abuse from sexual predators.
+These predators appear to be there to protect the residents and advocate for their rights, but sometimes the unspeakable occurs, and the residents are the ones who suffer.

 Seniors with disabilities are also more vulnerable to negligence and deliberately harmful acts.
 Sadly, some might not even fully understand what is happening to them.
 In some cases, incidents might occur while they are sleeping or unconscious.
 The World Health Organization estimates that the overall prevalence of sexual abuse may be as high as nearly 2%.

 The Champaign nursing home abuse lawyers of Spiros Law, P.C. are dedicated to defending the dignity of those who are unable to defend themselves and will work tirelessly to obtain compensation for victims of these egregious acts.
+These acts are shameful, and we intend to hold those responsible for such disgusting attacks accountable for their actions.
+If you believe someone has been a victim of nursing home abuse, we are here to help.
 Contact us at (217) 328-2828 today to speak with a compassionate and capable lawyer.

 What Is Sexual Abuse?